Functional hypothalamic amenorrhea: Weight-related

 Both significant weight loss and weight gain can cause FHA through insulin.
 Significant weight loss, as in eating disorders and chronic malnutrition, is characterized by low insulin levels.
 Significant weight gain can lead to obesity and insulin resistance, which mimics low insulin levels via functional hypoinsulinaemia.
 As insulin assists in regulating the HPO axis, these low, or functionally low, levels of insulin can cause FHA, as mice models suggest that low insulin levels decrease levels of circulating LH.

 Several other compounds may also influence the onset of weight-induced FHA.
 Fibroblast growth factor (FGF-21), a liver-derived hormone, is up-regulated in response to starvation and has been linked to starvation-induced amenorrhea in mice via its negative effects on the hypothalamic signalling.
-Mice transgenic for FGF-21 are anovulatory, and LH surges can only be induced with administration of GnRH; These mice also display decreased expression of the Kiss-1 gene in the anteroventral periventricular nuclei of the hypothalamus.
-The product of this gene, kisspeptin is known to be a dominant stimulator of GnRH secretion.
-A correlation has also been found between anorexic patients and decreased levels of mean total and free testosterone which has not been consistently demonstrated in non-anorexic patients with FHA.
+Mice transgenic for FGF-21 are anovulatory, and LH surges can only be induced with administration of GnRH.
+These mice also display decreased expression of the Kiss-1 gene in the anteroventral periventricular nuclei of the hypothalamus.
+The product of this gene, kisspeptin, is known to be a dominant stimulator of GnRH secretion.
+A correlation has also been found between anorexic patients and decreased levels of mean total and free testosterone, which has not been consistently demonstrated in non-anorexic patients with FHA.

 Exercise-related

 Exercise-related factors generally affect athletes who participate in sports that require intensive training and a low body weight, causing a net energy deficiency.
 FHA due to excessive exercise has been defined as an at least 6-month absence of menses in otherwise healthy females lacking chronic severe illness who exercise eight or more hours per week.
 Compared to non-exercising women, whose rate of amenorrhea is 2-5%, the rate of amenorrhea in competitive and recreational athletes ranges from 2-46%; it is also common for women with highly active jobs who do not engage in exercise to also have menstrual dysfunction.
-FHA in female athletes is commonly part of the female athlete triad, which has been renamed to Relative energy deficiency in sport (RED-S), as the triad is also seen in males, with hypogonadotropic hypogonadism replacing the FHA component.
-Projected effects of RED-S on performance include decreases in endurance performance, muscle strength, training response, coordination, concentration, and glycogen stores, as well as increases in irritability, impaired judgement, and risk of depression and injuries.
-FHA is found in 5 to 25% of female athletes depending on the sport and level of competition level, with a higher prevalence in sports in which a low body weight is favorable.
+FHA in female athletes is commonly part of the female athlete triad, which has been renamed to relative energy deficiency in sport (RED-S), as the triad is also seen in males, with hypogonadotropic hypogonadism replacing the FHA component.
+Projected effects of RED-S on performance include decreases in endurance performance, muscle strength, training response, coordination, concentration, and glycogen stores, and increases in irritability, impaired judgement, and risk of depression and injuries.
+FHA is found in 5 to 25% of female athletes, depending on the sport and level of competition level, with a higher prevalence in sports in which a low body weight is favorable.
 Up to 69% of female athletes practicing these sports (e.g. long-distance runners, gymnasts, ballet dancers, swimmers) can be affected by FHA, as disordered eating is also often a component.